 You may be given earplugs to wear if you need them.

-You may be injected with a special dye (contrast) that improves the MRI image.
+You may be injected with a special dye (contrast).
+This makes the MRI image better.

 You’ll lie down on a platform that slides into the magnet.

 Tell your healthcare provider and the technologist if you:

 Have ever had an imaging test such as MRI or CT with contrast dye

 Are allergic to contrast dye, iodine, shellfish, or any medicines

 Have a serious health problem.
 This includes diabetes or kidney disease, or a liver transplant.

 Are pregnant or could be, or are breastfeeding